-Since version 1.10, the JUnit Platform provides built-in support for pruning stack traces produced by failing tests.
+The JUnit Platform provides built-in support for pruning stack traces produced by failing tests.
 This feature is enabled by default but can be disabled by setting the 'junit.platform.stacktrace.pruning.enabled' configuration parameter to 'false'.

 When enabled, all calls from the 'org.junit', 'jdk.internal.reflect', and 'sun.reflect' packages are removed from the stack trace, unless the calls occur after the test itself or any of its ancestors.
 For that reason, calls to 'org.junit.jupiter.api.Assertions' or 'org.junit.jupiter.api.Assumptions' will never be excluded.